Alejogb1/job-board/blog-data/why-am-i-getting-an-async-call-error-when-using-widgetkit-and-weather-api.md

 id: "why-am-i-getting-an-async-call-error-when-using-widgetkit-and-weather-api"
 ---

-Okay, let's tackle this.
+, .
 The "async" call error when you're mixing WidgetKit and a Weather API is, unfortunately, a common pitfall, and one I've seen crop up several times, usually when clients are eager to get their widget functioning smoothly before fully understanding the nuances.
 I remember back in the early days of iOS 14, particularly, we encountered this very issue trying to incorporate detailed weather data into a lock-screen widget; it led to some frustrating debugging sessions.
 The heart of the problem often lies in the inherent nature of how WidgetKit expects updates and how asynchronous operations, such as network calls to an external API like the Weather API, behave.

 WidgetKit, at its core, operates within a confined timeline.
 It isn't designed to handle indefinite waiting periods while a network request fetches data; it’s built for fast, reliable updates.
 When you make an asynchronous call to a weather API, you're essentially asking WidgetKit to wait for an indeterminate amount of time before receiving the data needed to render the widget.
 This conflicts with WidgetKit's synchronous update cycle, leading to that dreaded "async" error.
 The system needs to be able to render the widget quickly, and it won't hang around indefinitely for a potentially slow or failing network request.

 Think of it like this: WidgetKit is expecting a completed puzzle, and when you hand it a puzzle with missing pieces that will come "later," it throws up an error because it can't form the complete image.
 The "later" is the asynchronous call, and WidgetKit wants the puzzle now.

 The correct way to approach this, then, is not to directly make the API call within the widget’s update function.
-Instead, you need to use a mechanism that fetches the data *before* the widget update request arrives and then provides that data to the widget.
+Instead, you need to use a mechanism that fetches the data _before_ the widget update request arrives and then provides that data to the widget.
 We typically achieve this by storing the data in a shared data store (like `UserDefaults`, Core Data, or a custom file-based store) and then retrieving it when the widget requests an update.

 Here's the breakdown with code snippets: